secret-bitcoin-login/indigent-android-bitcoin/README.md

 * [Mycelium Wallet](https://play.google.com/store/apps/details?id=com.mycelium.wallet) - The primary bitcoin wallet on the device
 * [Circle Wallet](https://play.google.com/store/apps/details?id=com.circle.android) - Some people will want to link to banking
 * Introduction Video - Morgan Spurlock - "Inside Man" S03E05 - Bitcoin.
 Source this on your own, or choose an alternative.
-* ES File Exlorer
+* [ES File Exlorer](https://play.google.com/store/apps/details?id=com.estrongs.android.pop) - This allows you to select a file and easily create a link to the desktop
-* Nova Launcher
+* [Nova Launcher](https://play.google.com/store/apps/details?id=com.teslacoilsw.launcher) - A good simple launcher that isn't difficult to use
 * Consider filling additional space with games (TBD.
-Input from knowledable gamers about small footprint games that don't require WiFi would be helpful).
+Input from knowledable gamers about small footprint games that don't require WiFi would be helpful - This is a great opportunity for someone who wants a Tip4Commit!)

-Need to add a WiFi finding service, currently experimenting with Instabridge.
+* Need to add a WiFi finding service, currently experimenting with [Instabridge](https://play.google.com/store/apps/details?id=com.instabridge.android).
 Please provide any ideas or useful information.

 ## Device Setup